 In the event of a fire, you will file a claim for the loss, pay the deductible for your policy, and then receive compensation for the remaining costs of your loss, up to the limits of your policy.

 Many renters insurance policies exclude certain pets.
-And some insurance companies will not provide coverage at all if you have a high risk breed such as a pit bull.
+And some insurance companies will not provide coverage if you have a high-risk breed like a pit bull.
 You may need to get special insurance coverage that covers dog owners’ liability.